 The diagram illustrated in this slide, and in further detail on slide 14, shows the proposed development framework with the layout of uses within the site.
-Also included are key design considerations such as the Coast to Coast garage site, which enables a clearer onward connection main points of access into the site, the route of principal roads, coastal path route, and the indicative location of the campus buildings.
+Also included are key design considerations such as the main points of access into the site, the route of principal roads, coastal path route, and the indicative location of the campus buildings.
 Key design principles are further described below.